ballerabdude/react-cicd/README.md

 #  Monitoring

 Since we are only running a webserver monitoring the cpu would be the best place to see if our infrastructure is adequately set up.

+# Security

+The terraform state files will print the github token in clear text.
+A better place to keep your terraform state file is in s3 with encryption and hardened policy for who can view objects.

 ## Available Scripts